 In the dub, Melvin says that he’d like to meet her (Well, she’s right down the hall….)
 And Serena says that he’d blow out his brain cells just by talking to her.
 We don’t get the same rich/mother doctor/scholarship explanations as the original.
 Instead, we get early speculations that she’s a snob and then we get speculations that she’s actually stupid and got kicked out of Brighton Academy.
 Wow, between this and the “Where did we go wrong with you?” comment from before, it sounds like DiC felt like being a jerk to everyone during production.

-Name change-ish?: Ami (Ah-mee) Mizuno is changed to Amy (Ey-Mee) Mizuno.
+Name change-ish?: Ami (Ah-mee) Mizuno is changed to Amy (Ey-mee) Mizuno.
 This is slightly disappointing because Ami’s name has meaning.
-Her name literally translates to “Friend of Water” Amy apparently means “Much loved” Which, according to that last scene, is wrong.
-BWAAHAHHAHAHAHAHAH!
+Her name literally translates to “Friend of Water” Amy apparently means “Much loved.”

 After they discover that Ami was listening to them, Usagi laughs nervously and everyone else follows suit and then we get sweatdrops on everyone’s heads.
 In the dub, the sweatdrops are edited out.